 But although the little girl’s body was half the size, her heart was just as full.

 It was May 23rd when Andrea Budkis Christian received a message from another rescuer.
-Both volunteer with St. Francis Society Animal Rescue in Tampa, Florida but Andrea is a “cat whisperer”.
+While a volunteer with a local animal rescue in Tampa, Florida, she is truly a “cat whisperer”.
 She’s taken on more cases than we can count that revolve around injured and sick felines.
 So ringworm wasn’t going to scare her off!

 When Andrea introduced the new quartet on her Instagram page @turtlecatfoster, you could instantly spot the differences in the 3-4 week old kittens.